ncloudioj/cyheap/README.md

-# cyheap - A Moderate Tutorial of Cython
+# cyheap - A Whirlwind Tutorial of Cython

 cyheap, a python extension of [minimum heap](http://en.wikipedia.org/wiki/Binary_heap), is originally implemented by C and wrapped to a python extension by Cython.